UofUEpiBio/PHS-7045-egga/README.md

     > radiotherapy to create areas of low or high dose exposure, may
     > create protective reservoirs of the tumor immune microenvironment,
     > thereby preserving ant …

-4.  **A generalized numerical model for clonal growth in scleractinian coral colonies.**

-    Llabrés E, Re E, Pluma N, Sintes T, Duarte CM.

-    Proc Biol Sci.
-2024 Sep;291(2030):20241327. doi:
-    10.1098/rspb.2024.1327.
-Epub 2024 Sep 13.

-    > Although the principles of coral clonal growth, involving polyp
-    > division for spatial extension, are well-understood, numerical
-    > modelling efforts are notably scarce in the literature.
-In this
-    > article, we present a parsimonious numerical model based on the
-    > cloning of …

-5.  **Walk this way: modeling foraging ant dynamics in multiple food source environments.**

-    Hartman S, Ryan SD, Karamched BR.

-    J Math Biol.
-2024 Sep 12;89(4):41. doi: 10.1007/s00285-024-02136-2.

-    > What makes this process so fascinating is the self-organization of
-    > ants into trails using chemical pheromone in the absence of direct
-    > communication.
-Here we present a stochastic lattice model that
-    > captures essential features of foraging ant dynamics inspired by
-    > recent a …

-6.  **A quantitative study of the effects of a dual layer coating drug-eluting stent on safety and efficacy.**

-    Guo B, Chen S, Zhang Y, Yang Y, Song H, Zhang Y, Du T, Qiao A.

-    J Biomech.
-2024 Sep 4;176:112304. doi:
-    10.1016/j.jbiomech.2024.112304.
-Online ahead of print.

-    > This framework consisted of four coupled modules, namely (1) a
-    > mechanical stimuli module, simulating mechanical stimuli caused by
-    > percutaneous coronary intervention through a finite element
-    > analysis, (2) an inflammation module, simulating inflammation of
-    > vascular smooth muscle ce …

-7.  **Smartboard: Visual Exploration of Team Tactics with LLM Agent.**

-    Liu Z, Xie X, He M, Zhao W, Wu Y, Cheng L, Zhang H, Wu Y.

-    IEEE Trans Vis Comput Graph.
-2024 Sep 10;PP. doi:
-    10.1109/TVCG.2024.3456200.
-Online ahead of print.

-    > We develop an extensible framework that integrates large language
-    > models (LLMs) and visualizations to help users communicate with
-    > the coach agent with multimodal inputs.
-Based on the framework, we
-    > design and develop Smartboard, an agent-based interactive visu …

-8.  **Is the Run, Hide, Fight Concept Effective in Improving Hospital Response to Shooting Incidents?
-A Systematic Review.**

-    Rummaneethorn N, Taubman C, Adamakos F.

-    Disaster Med Public Health Prep.
-2024 Sep 9;18:e111. doi:
-    10.1017/dmp.2024.78.

-    > The measurements were subjective evaluations and survival
-    > probabilities post-concept.
-One agent-based modeling study
-    > suggested a high survival probability in non-medical settings. …

-9.  **Epidemiological Consequences of Individual Centrality on Wild Chimpanzees.**

-    Pierron M, Sueur C, Shimada M, MacIntosh AJJ, Romano V.

-    Am J Primatol.
-2024 Sep 8:e23682. doi: 10.1002/ajp.23682.
-Online
-    ahead of print.

-    > In this study, we built a party network from wild chimpanzees (Pan
-    > troglodytes), and used agent-based modeling to test: (i) whether
-    > individual attributes (sex, age) predict individual centrality
-    > (i.e., whether it is more or less socially connected); (ii) whet …

-10. **Interplay of virulence factors shapes ecology and treatment outcomes in polymicrobial infections.**

-    Herzberg C, van Meegen EN, van Hasselt JGC.

-    Math Biosci.
-2024 Sep 6;377:109293. doi: 10.1016/j.mbs.2024.109293.
-    Online ahead of print.

-    > The aim of this study was to assess how bacterial virulence
-    > factors targeting neutrophil function influence ecology and
-    > treatment outcomes of PMIs.
-An agent-based model was constructed
-    > which describes a dual-species bacterial population in the
-    > presence of neu …

 ## Code of Conduct